OsProgramadores/quotes-backend/README.md

 This code implements a back end that returns a JSON file containing a random inspirational quote and the respective author.

-The quotes are stored in a simple text file that is read by the program as it starts.
+The quotes are stored in a sqllite database.

 The following data is returned to the API consumer: